Puppet-Finland/puppet-module-keycloak-test/README.md

     spec/acceptance/1_class_spec.rb

 to the end of the above command-line.
+You may want to create a separate file to reduce initial development time further.

 Check puppet-module-keycloak/.github/workflows/ci.yaml for a list of environment variables you can customize.